Home . . Work at Rice . . Nurse Residency

 The Nurse Residency Program at Rice

-The Nurse Residency Program at Rice offers new graduate nurses the tools and resources they need to succeed in a hospital work setting.
+The Nurse Residency Program at Rice Hospital offers new graduate nurses the tools and resources they need to succeed in the hospital work setting.
+For the first year of their employment, new graduate nurses are a part of the Nurse Residency program.
+New graduate nurses orient with trained preceptors to become proficient healthcare professionals.
+The preceptors facilitate growth and development for new nursing staff.

-We accomplish this by bringing together the best and the brightest individuals our industry has to offer, and providing them with the tools and resources they need to create an environment that is conducive to healing, growth and well-being for all patients and co-workers alike.
+Rice works to accomplish this by bringing together our preceptors, the best and the brightest individuals our industry has to offer, and provide them with the tools and resources they need to create an environment that is conducive to healing, growth and well-being for our patients and co-workers alike.

 - Expert instructor with advanced degree

-- Preceptorship is six weeks with a trained preceptor, individualized to meet your learning needs
+- Individualized approach to meet your learning needs

-- Three Nurse Resident Education Days, focusing on common Medical/Surgical care topics
+- Three New Graduate Education Days, focusing on a variety of Medical/Surgical care topics

-What Rice RN's say about the Nurse Residency Program
+What a Rice RN says about the Nurse Residency Program

 I really liked that the preceptor program was available here - I wouldn't choose a hospital without one.
 My preceptor definitely helped me get used to the floor and my surroundings.